 Paris is incredible itself, but no trip can be complete without gazing on this beautiful site.

-Barcelona Beautiful Sites in Europe
+Rome Beautiful Sites in Europe

 Rome is the seat of ancient civilization.